HarrisonTCodes/session-queue/docs/system.md

 # System Design

 The system provides a virtual waiting queue service, using ticket based rate limiting.
 It uses a sliding window solution to process tickets in batches.
+The solution has similar behaviour to those used by popular online retailers, such as Ticketmaster, for handling high demand events.

 ## Rate-limiting Algorithm
 Users are assigned sequential tickets, implemented as JWTs, with a position (as the subject).
 The server keeps track of two dynamic values, which are just integers in Redis:
 - The next queue position, which is attached to the next requested ticket and then incremented
-- The last active queue position in the current active window
+- The last queue position in the current active window

 Based on static variables (namely the window size and number of active windows), each ticket's state can be derived from its own position, as either:
 - Expired: the ticket was issued before the current acive windows and is no longer active